marco-pontes/simple-fake-api/readme.md

 ## Configuration (simple-fake-api.config.js)

-Create a file named simple-fake-api.config.js at your project root that exports the configuration object:
+Create a file named simple-fake-api.config.js at your project root that exports the configuration object.
+If your project package.json has "type": "module", prefer simple-fake-api.config.js with ESM syntax (export default {...}); for CommonJS projects, the CLI/postinstall will generate simple-fake-api.config.cjs using module.exports.

 ```js
 // simple-fake-api.config.js (CommonJS)